florianblume/qt3d-widget/README.md

 ## Implementation

+**Needs at least Qt >= 5.14!
+Otherwise you can't run the `QAspectEngine` in manual mode.
+Automatic mode doesn't work because context sharing doesn't work and using the same context as the `QOpenGLWidget` doesn't work because the renderer can't make it current from another thread.**

 ### Former Implementation using additional OpenGL draw calls

 The first idea was to render Qt3D offscreen to a texture and then use the texture's ID in a `QOpenGLWidget`.
 This didnt' work unfortunately, the screen stayed black.
 Capturing Qt3D's content using `QRenderCapture` did work and using the resulting `QImage` for the texture in the OpenGL widget's `paintGL` function showed everything correctly.
 But this takes way too long and is an unnecessary path since it involves copying Qt3D's fbo content back to CPU.
 If at some point I manage to make sharing the texture between the two work, this would be the cleaner solution even though there would be an additional draw call to OpenGL in the `paintGL` function.
 Cleaner because in contrast to the current implementation Qt3D would be in charge of running the render loop etc. and we wouldn't have to use Qt3D internal classes.